 In addition to education, states also require social workers to hold a license or get certified.
-Clinical social workers, in particular, need to be licensed although there are states that exempt those working in government agencies from licensing.
+Clinical social workers need to be licensed although there are states that exempt those working in government agencies from licensing.
 While requirements vary by state, common criteria are that of the clinical social worker holding a masters degree in social work, having 2 years of supervised clinical experience right after graduation and passing a clinical exam.

 For the specifics of the licensing requirements in your state, you should get in touch with your state board.
 Aside from clinical social workers, most states also require licenses for nonclinical social workers.